RedPitaya/Documentation/appsFeatures/applications/marketplace/power_anal.rst

     - **Acquisition settings:** The user can select the current probe, voltage probe attenuation, and sampling frequency.
 When the current probe is selected, an LED will turn on the Red Pitaya, which indicates that the corresponding output channel has been turned on.
 The user can also input the probe attenuation and probe factor should a different one be needed.
 In the frequency drop-down menu, the different possible bandwidths are available (corresponding to the decimation) as half the sampling frequency.
 The last option is a DC mode, where the application measures only the average of both signals and the working power.
     - **Stop:** Clicking the button will temporarily stop the application.
     - **Trigger settings:** Set the mode, channel, edge, and trigger level.
-    - **Plot settings:** Turn specific plots on or off; change the scale, offset, and time base of the signals.
+    - **Plot settings:** Turn specific plots on or off; change the signals' scale, offset, and time base.
     - **Measurement settings:** Consists of multiple tabs, which are the same as in the **Measurement results**.
 In each tab, several different settings can be selected for display.
 In the harmonics tab, you can input the number of harmonics, which will then be used in calculations.
     - **Measurement results:** Consist of multiple tabs for ease of use, as in **Measurement settings**.
 The plot locations also roughly correspond to where the select box is.
     - **Save measurements:** When clicked, the data starts logging.
 Each measurement is logged with a timestamp.
 The results can be found on the Red Pitaya in the directory **measurements**.
 The name is composed of the date and the timestamp of the start of the logging.